 Global trends in foreign direct investment (FDI) suggest a growing role of developing countries, in several ways.
 First, the share of world FDI going to developing countries continued to rise in 2004, reaching 36%.
 While inflows to the developed world declined by another 14%, inflows to developing countries surged by 40%.
 Second, a number of developing countries are emerging as significant sources of FDI.
 Third, transnational corporations locate even highly strategic corporate functions, such as research and development (R&D), in selected developing countries.
 More importantly, some of the R&D activities being established especially in Asia are highly innovative and sophisticated in nature, extending beyond R&D undertaken purely to adapt products and services to the local market.
-The paper concludes by noting that policy developments also reflect the growing importance of developing countries as both hosts and home countries.
-The paper further argues that active and coherent policies are essential to ensure that a country benefits from the process of R&D globalization.
+The paper concludes by noting that policy developments also reflect the growing importance of developing countries are essential to ensure that a country benefits from the process of R&D globalization.